 Education: Ferris State College, B.S., 1961

-Other Facts: Worked as a pharmacist in his family's business.
+Worked as a pharmacist at his family’s business.

-"Our capital punishment system is haunted by the demon of error -- error in determining guilt, error in determining who among the guilty deserves to die," Ryan said in a speech announcing the blanket commutations.
+“Our capital punishment system is haunted by the demon of error – error in determining guilt, error in determining who among the guilty deserves to die,” Ryan said in a 2003 speech announcing blanket commutations.

 The 163 men and four women whose sentences Ryan commuted were convicted of killing more than 250 people.

-Timeline: 1968 - Serves as chairman of the Kankakee County Board.
+1968 - Serves as chairman of the Kankakee, Illinois, County Board.

 1972 - Is elected to the Illinois House of Representatives.